-The capital adequacy index (Core Tier I) stood, despite the increased requirements under Basel II, at 55.04%, up from 43.59% in 2014 (the minimum permissible limit set by the Bank of Greece is 8%), and remained among the highest in Greece and in Europe.
+The capital adequacy index (Core Tier I) stood, despite the increased requirements under Basel II, at 53.21%, up from 41.87% in 2014 (the minimum permissible limit set by the Bank of Greece is 8%), and remained among the highest in Greece and in Europe.

-The group's liquidity is at very good levels.
+The Bank's liquidity is at very good levels.
 Liquid asset ratios instituted by virtue of Act no. 2560/1.4.2005 by the Governor of the Bank of Greece, which referred to the regulatory framework for the capital adequacy of credit institutions under the Bank of Greece, stood at high levels in 2015.
-The liquid asset ratio stood at 84.27% as against a minimum permissible level of 20%, while the Maturity Mismatch ratio stood at 25.04% as against a minimum permissible level of 20%.
+The liquid asset ratio stood at 84.27% as against a minimum permissible level of 20%, while the Maturity Mismatch ratio stood at 28.80% as against a minimum permissible level of 20%.